griestopf/Fusee.Tutorial/Tutorial05/README.md

 FUSEE already comes with a set of classes allowing to build up Scene Graphs.
 You can find these classes in the [Fusee.Serialization project]
 (https://github.com/FUSEEProjectTeam/Fusee/tree/develop/src/Serialization).
 All classes found here can be serialized and deserialized using automatically generated serialization code.
 In Tutorial 04 you already used these classes to load a `.fus` file and retrieve some
 Mesh data out of it.
-But `.fus` can not only store simple meshes but can contain complete scene graphs.
+But `.fus` can not only store simple meshes - it can contain complete scene graphs.

 A Scene Graph in FUSEE is always a tree of `SceneNodeContainer` objects (we will just call them *nodes*).
 Take a look at the [source code] (https://github.com/FUSEEProjectTeam/Fusee/blob/develop/src/Serialization/SceneNodeContainer.cs)